Brian1993/GamersParadise/README.md

 # Gamers Paradise (React.js and Tweenmax.js)
 There is no demo due to some issues with react-router-dom couldn't resolve .
+###  The whole website was designed by me using Illustrator , Photoshop , and Sketch

 # User story
 - Using click  the tags on the sidebar to switch different topics or types of games